suzannecodeinst/PP1_Hi-Hens/README.md

 ### Validator testing

 - I ran the site through Lighthouse with devtools to check Accessibility of fonts and colors.
 This highlighted that where I had used a 'ul' element on my index page this wouldn't work very well for screen readers.
 I changed the elements to divs.
+The lighthouse graphs below were for all pages as mobile, desktop assessment in lighthouse saw performance scores improve.

 - ![Screenshot of the lighthouse testing for all pages](/assets/images/readmeimg/lighthouse.webp)

 - HTML
-    - Tested all pages through the [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+    - Tested all pages through the [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fsuzannecodeinst.github.io%2FPP1_Hi-Hens%2F)
         - Gallery page returned an error for no heading.
 I added a hidden H2 after the section div opened to correct this.
 I referred to the Love Running project to figure this out
         - all pages passed.

 - CSS
-    - Tested the css through [W3C Css Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
+    - Tested the css through [W3C Css Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fsuzannecodeinst.github.io%2FPP1_Hi-Hens%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
         - Errors came back for the use of the wrong value when scaling up an element for larger screens, I altered the values to percentages and tried again, the validator still came back with an error.
 I googled the problem and the responses I found [here](https://github.com/validator/validator/issues/1091).
         - I changed the scale to a transform: scale (value) and the validator passed the css.

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
     - In the GitHub repository, navigate to the Settings tab
-    - From the source section drop-down menu, select the Master Branch
+    - From the source section drop-down menu, select the Main Branch
-    - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+    - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 The live link can be found here - https://suzannecodeinst.github.io/PP1_Hi-Hens/

 ## Credits